 Three months from the date of issue and allowing stays of up to 30 days (extendable to 90 days once in Panama at the discretion of the immigration authorities).

 International travellers in transit in Panama do not require a visa provided they don’t pass immigration and are staying less than nine hours.

 Visas for temporary residence are granted to those studying in Panama, those visiting relatives, those having medical treatment or those working with international firms.
 Apply to your embassy in this instance.

-Normally up to a week if no authorisation is needed; up to 40 days if authorisation (which depends on nationality) is needed.
+Normally five to 10 days if no authorisation is needed; up to 20 days if authorisation (which depends on nationality) is needed.

 You must carry proof of an onward journey to enter Panama – in practice it may not be asked for, but it is technically required and grounds for refusal of entry if missing.
 Having a yellow fever certificate if coming from a yellow fever area is highly recommended.

 Visa holders wishing to extend their 30-day stay to 90 days need to visit the nearest immigration office in Panama and request a prórroga de turista.